 Negatives of Joint Life Insurance

-The biggest drawback of joint life insurance is that it pays out only once.
-While buying two separate policies increases the cost, it also means double the coverage since each policy will pay a death benefit separately.
+The biggest drawback is that joint life insurance pays out only once.
+While buying two separate policies increases the price, it also means double the joint life insurance coverage since each policy will pay a death benefit separately.

 Also, in the event of a divorce, you may be forced to cancel the policy.
 If several years have elapsed since you bought the policy, you may have to pay a higher premium on account of your age.